SharePoint/PnP-Guidance/articles/portal-branding.md

 ## Add Functionality
 <a name="sectionSection4"> </a>
-Injecting client-side scripts in the pages can allow to further customize the look and functionality of the portal.
+Embedding client-side scripts in the pages can allow to further customize the look and functionality of the portal.
 For example, this approach can be used to customize navigation controls, to add custom headers and footers to all pages of the portal, or to implement other custom UI blocks.

-The following approaches can be used to inject JavaScript:
+The following approaches can be used to embed JavaScript:
-1. Add a custom action at site level.
-This can trigger the execution of a piece of JavaScript on all pages in the site.
+1. Add a custom action at site or site collection level.
+This can trigger the execution of a piece of JavaScript on all pages in the site or site collection.
 2. Add Content Editor or Script Editor web part on a page with actual JavaScript code, or a link to JavaScript file.
 This can trigger the execution of JavaScript code on specific page.
 3. Include JavaScript code or a link to JavaScript file in contents of page layouts file.
 This can trigger execution of JavaScript on all publishing pages that use this page layouts file.

 It should be noted, that custom action approach works on "classic" sites only, including the current publishing portals.

-The following PnP samples demonstrate how JavaScript injection can be achieved:
+The following PnP samples demonstrate how JavaScript embedding can be achieved:
 - [Core.EmbedJavaScript](https://github.com/SharePoint/PnP/tree/master/Samples/Core.EmbedJavaScript)
 - [Core.EmbedJavaScriptJSOM](https://github.com/SharePoint/PnP/tree/master/Samples/Core.EmbedJavaScriptJSOM)
 - [Customization via JavaScript](https://github.com/SharePoint/PnP/tree/master/Samples/Core.JavaScriptCustomization)